carlthome/vscode-git-line-blame/README.md

 ### Release a new version

 Create a release by `gh release create` and fill in the details.
-Make sure the package version matches the chosen git tag as per "v{major.minor.patch}.
+Make sure the package version matches the chosen git tag as per `"v{major.minor.patch}"`.

 ## FAQ